PenumbraOS/mabl/README.md

 #### Logic

 Logic runs in the plugin's own process, like a normal Android app.
-Each plugin binds its own variant of the provider services it implements. `untrusted_app` should be able to register services usable by other `untrusted_app` based on the SELinux rules (**NOTE:** I have not tested this).
+Each plugin binds its own variant of the provider services it implements. `untrusted_app` should be able to register services usable by other `untrusted_app` based on the SELinux rules.
 Each plugin maintains its own access to the [PenumbraOS SDK](https://github.com/penumbraOS/sdk), and thus can access the network and priviledged operations like changing settings.

 #### Rendering